moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute/xcm.md

         },
         destinationFee: {
           asset: INSERT_DESTINATION_FEE_ASSET, // Optional, if the fee asset in destination have different representation in the source chain
-          balance: INSERT_DESTINATION_FEE_BALANCE_BUILDER, // The builder function for the balancein the source chain for the asset used for fees in the destination chain
+          balance: INSERT_DESTINATION_FEE_BALANCE_BUILDER, // The builder function for the balance in the source chain for the asset used for fees in the destination chain
         },
         min: INSERT_MIN_ASSET_BUILDER, // Optional
       },